oldvalley49/T2T_annotation_v5.3/README.md

 ## Motivation

 Using LiftOff, we projected genes from the latest MANE gene annotation (v1.4) on GRCh38 onto the T2T-CHM13 v2.0 assembly.
-We identified 256 distinct genes (296 including additional copies) that are missing from the v5.2 gene annotation.
-See results/mapped_but_missing.csv for the list of MANE genes that could be mapped but are missing from the CHM13 v5.2 gene annotation.
+We identified 256 distinct MANE genes (296 including additional copies) that are missing from the v5.2 gene annotation.
+See r`esults/mapped_but_missing.csv` for the list of MANE genes that could be mapped but are missing from the CHM13 v5.2 gene annotation.

 **The goal of this v5.3 update was to add as many of the missing MANE genes as possible.**